pasmopy/pasmopy/docs/model_development.rst

       @sim tspan: [0, 100]

 #.
-Convert text into an executable model
+Convert the text into an executable model

    .. code-block:: python